srii-10/My_Portfolio/THM_projects/Alert_Investigation/README.md

 ### Objectives
 **Learning Objectives**
-- Monitor and analyze real-time alerts.
+- Monitor and analyze real-time alerts
-- Identify and document critical events such as suspicious emails and attachments.
+- Identify and document critical events such as suspicious emails and attachments
-- Create detailed case reports based on your observations to help your team understand the full scope of alerts and malicious activity.
+- Create detailed case reports based on your observations to help your team understand the full scope of alerts and malicious activity

 **Practical Objectives**
 - Analyze affected entities and attack indicators